la-process-and-theory/syllabus/README.md

 One time only:
  * In person meeting with instructor
- * 7 assignments
+ * 8 assignments
- * Real World Group Assignment
+ * Real World Group Assignment & Presentation

 ## Units